Higher Josephson harmonics in a tunable double-junction transmon qubit: Fabrication and Measurement Setup

-Measurements were performed over two independent cooldowns of the same device.
-Data from the first cooldown (CD1) is shown in Figs.~\ref{fig_int},~\ref{fig_supp_coherence} and data from the second cooldown (CD2) is shown in Figs.~\ref{fig_spec},~\ref{fig_harmonics},~\ref{fig_supp_analysis},~\ref{fig_supp_full_fit} ,~\ref{fig_supp_FFT}.
+Measurements were performed in a dilution refrigerator (see wiring in Fig.~\ref{fig_fridge_diagram}) with a base temperature of $\sim8 \, \si{\milli\kelvin}$, over two independent cooldowns of the same device.
+The control hardware consists of a Quantum Machines OPX1000 chassis containing front-end modules (FEMs) for controlling both the XY-control and readout microwave signals (MW-FEM) and low frequency (LF-FEM) for baseband flux control for the Z-control lines.
+All experiments were orchestrated with an in-house python data acquisition platform called \textit{Pelagic}.
+Data from the first cooldown (CD1) is shown in Figure 4 in the main text, and Fig.~\ref{fig_supp_coherence} and data from the second cooldown (CD2) is shown in Figures 2, 3 in the main text and Figs.~\ref{fig_supp_analysis},~\ref{fig_supp_full_fit} ,~\ref{fig_supp_FFT}.
 Table~\ref{tab:parameter_tab} summarizes the parameters that were extracted from the fitting of the spectroscopy measurements as a function of flux to the two-mode model.
 In the first cooldown (CD1) the parameters were fit to the device coupled to the resonator while fitting $f_{01}, f_{02}/2$ and $f_\textrm{res}$ in parallel.
 In the second cooldown (CD2) we used the capacitances found in the first cooldown and fit only the Josephson energies which changed compared to CD1 due to the aging of the junctions.